 - Visit the salt lake near Williams Town.
 Here, salt was once harvested and shipped abroad.

 - Hike old footpaths and look for ruins of old plantation buildings such as the Hermitage Estate.

-The land at the base of the Salt Beacon is an excellent lookout point, offering views over the ocean and inland to the Great Salt Pond.
-Look over this eerie body of water, where salt was harvested before overseas shipment.
+The Salt Beacon’s base is an excellent lookout point, offering ocean and inland views of the Great Salt Pond.
+This eerie body of water once served as a salt harvesting area.

 The Forbes family first settled in Forbes Hill, and a small farming community now lives there.